BasselSi/JavaScript-Project/README.md

 # Payment Simulation App

 This is a [Next.js](https://nextjs.org) full-stack project that simulates a user payment and premium access system.
-It demonstrates authentication, premium feature gating, and secure user management using modern Next.js features.
+It demonstrates authentication, premium feature gating, secure user management, and a personal notes feature for premium users using modern Next.js features.

 ---